proxmox/proxmox-backup/docs/user-management.rst

 :pbs: Proxmox Backup Server realm.
 This type stores hashed passwords in
       ``/etc/proxmox-backup/shadow.json``.

+:openid: OpenID Connect server.
+Users can authenticate against an external
+         OpenID Connect server.

-After installation, there is a single user ``root@pam``, which corresponds to the Unix superuser.
+After installation, there is a single user, ``root@pam``, which corresponds to the Unix superuser.
 User configuration information is stored in the file ``/etc/proxmox-backup/user.cfg``.
-You can use the ``proxmox-backup-manager`` command line tool to list or manipulate
+You can use the ``proxmox-backup-manager`` command line tool to list or manipulate users:
-users:

 .. code-block:: console